-The University of Manitoba Students’ Union is the main representative body of students at the U of M. As such, it takes an active role in spearheading charitable initiatives supported by U of M students.
-It provides funding to some charitable student groups, contributes financially to key causes important to students, and manages its own charitable projects such as the holiday hamper.
-The Straight razor helps Prevent Razor Burn and Ingrown Hairs
+The University of Manitoba Students’ Union is the main representative body of students at the U of M. As such, it takes an active role in spearheading charitable initiatives supported by U of M students with better connectivity like services from the best mobile plans for Australians which is now offering internet as well.

 Local student groups are given support through space, access to tables during orientation, and occasional funding from UMSU for special events.
 Several of these groups have charitable mandates and are affiliated with national or international charities and non-profits.
 The groups include Let’s Talk Science, Active Minds at University of Manitoba, MEFLIFE Manitoba, the University of Manitoba group for the Canadian Breast Cancer Foundation’s Youth Advisory Council, the Justice for Women Student Group, and University of Manitoba Operation Smile, among others.